An Accurate EEGNet-based Motor-Imagery Brain-Computer Interface for Low-Power Edge Computing: Methods

 Fig.~\ref{fig:cnn} shows the architecture of EEGNet for 4-class \ac{mi} on the Physionet Dataset.
 The first 3\,s of the MI cue are used for classification, which is the interval [0\,s, 3\,s] according to Fig.~\ref{fig:physionet_trial}.
 The input feature map represents the \ac{eeg} signal in time domain with $N_s$=480 samples (3\,s$\times$160\,Hz) and $N_{ch}$=64 \ac{eeg} channels.
 The samples are filtered in the time domain using \mbox{1-D} convolutions, in the spatial domain with depthwise convolutions, in the time-spatial domain with separable convolutions, and finally classified with a fully connected layer.
 Furthermore, EEGNet uses \ac{elu} activation and average pooling in the time domain.

 Table \ref{tab:eegnet} gives further insights into the architecture of EEGNet.
 Here, the number of input samples, \ac{eeg} channels, kernel size of the first average pooling are kept variable; they have a direct influence on the number of parameters as well as feature map sizes.
-The last two columns show that EEGNet is indeed very compact: it requires to learn only 3,204 weights.
+The last two columns show that EEGNet is indeed very compact: it requires to learn only 3,204 weights, which is two orders of magnitude less than the SoA CNN~\cite{Dose2018AnBCIs}.
 However, large feature maps need to be stored during operation.
 Assuming we need to be able to store at least two consecutive feature maps at any time, the maximum number of stored features is the sum of the input and first layer, i.e., $N_s\times N_{ch}+N_s\times N_{ch}\times8=276,480$ features.

 Training and evaluation of the EEGNet are implemented using Keras with TensorFlow (version 1.11) backend.
 The model is trained with Adam optimizer for 100 epochs with batch size of 16 and a fixed learning rate scheduler, setting the learning rate to 0.01, 0.001, and 0.0001 at epochs 0, 20, and 50, respectively.
 In \ac{sstl}, the model is trained for 5 more epochs.
 All training hyperparameters were determined via 5-fold \ac{cv} on the training set of the first fold of the global validation set (i.e., S1--S84) for 4-class \ac{mi}, and kept the same for 2- and 3-class \ac{mi} as well as all reduced EEGNet configurations.